Leverage Your Home Equity to Buy Before You Sell: Maryland Bridge Loans Explained

 Who handles the loan: Often, the same lender who’s handling your mortgage for the new home will also provide your bridge loan.
 They usually require that your current home is actively listed for sale and offer the bridge loan for a period ranging from six months to a year.

-Balancing debt: A key factor in this process is your debt-to-income ratio (DTI).
-Your lender will calculate this ratio by considering the payments on your existing mortgage, the payments for the new home, and any interest-only payments on the bridge loan.
+Balancing debt: When evaluating bridge loan applications, lenders calculate the debt-to-income ratio (DTI) by considering the payments on your existing mortgage, the payments for the new home, and any interest-only payments on the bridge loan.
 However, if your current home is already under contract and the buyer is fully approved for their loan, your lender might only consider the mortgage payment of your new home in the DTI calculation.

 This flexibility is crucial as it helps ensure that you can comfortably manage payments on both properties during the transition period, particularly if your current home doesn’t sell immediately.